What Are Eating Disorders? Noticing The Signs

 • Significant weight loss or dramatic weight fluctuation

-Society and media send all kinds of distorted messages about food, eating, weight, and bodies that can contribute to an unhealthy view of one’s own body and eating habits.
+Society and media send all kinds of distorted messages about food, eating, weight, and body that can contribute to an unhealthy view of one’s own body and eating habits.
+Some research indicates that there is a link between social media and eating disorders like anorexia and bulimia.
 Specific eating habits can also be a coping mechanism for people who are facing emotional problems, stress, or mental health disorders.
 If you or a loved one is experiencing attitudes or behaviors around food and eating that are causing or contributing to anxiety, a disruption in daily functioning, or physical or mental health difficulties, seeking help is recommended.

 A teenager and his parents sit at the kitchen table and enjoy a meal together.